TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 Use this to find out if all expected nodes in a mesh are indeed connected to the same mesh.

 #### All known Nodes: XX
-This section shows all known nodes current connected to the local host.
-XX tells you how many nodes are connected.
+This section shows all known nodes current connected to the local host (XX tells you how many nodes are connected).

 Each Node connected also shows the services running on the node, their scope (hash) and in brackets the telegrams sent by the service per minute and since start of the node.
 A node is showing in red, if the node has no valid code-signing certificate.